EDI Price Lists Are Misleading: How to Compare Real Monthly Spend

 What is kilo-character pricing, and why is it better?

 Kilo-character pricing means you pay based on the actual number of characters transmitted, not per message or per document.
-When there is no rounding up, your charges align exactly with what you send, reducing waste.
+When there is no rounding up, your charges align exactly with what you send, reducing waste and making costs easier to forecast.

 Can I predict my annual EDI costs reliably?